openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 The RP indicates Subject Syntax Type it supports in RP Registration Metadata `subject_syntax_types_supported` defined in {#rp-metadata}.

-## Relying Party Registration {#rp-resolution}
+# Relying Party Registration {#rp-resolution}

+Registration mechanism depends on whether the Self-Issued OP and the RP have a pre-established relationship or not.

+## Pre-Registered Relying Party

+When the RP has pre-registered with the Self-Issued OP using [@!OpenID.Registration] or out-of-band mechanisms, `client_id` MUST equal to the client identifier the RP has obtained from the Self-Issued OP during pre-registeration, and `registration` nor `registration_uri` parameters MUST NOT be present in the Self-Issued OP Request.
+When the Self-Issued OP Request is signed, the public key for verification MUST be obtained during the pre-registration process.

+## Not Pre-Registered Relying Party

+When the RP has not pre-registered and has to dynamically register with the Self-Issued OP, the registration mechanism depends on whether the Self-Issued OP Request is signed or not.

-When the Self-Issed OP request is not signed, all registration parameters **MUST** be passed using registration parameter defined in (#rp-registration-parameter), or using out-of-band mechanism.
-In this case, `client_id` **MUST** equal `redirect_uri`.
+When the Self-Issed OP request is not signed, all registration parameters MUST be passed using registration parameter defined in (#rp-registration-parameter), or using out-of-band mechanism.
+In this case, `client_id` MUST equal `redirect_uri`.

-When the Self-Issued OP request is signed, the public key to verify the signature **MUST** be obtained by resolving Relying Party's `client_id`.
-Depending on the Relying Party Metadata Resolution Method used, the rest of the RP Registration metadata **SHOULD** be included either in the `registration` parameter inside the Self-Issued OP request, or in the Entity Statement as defined in OpenID Federation 1.0 Automatic Registration.
-In this case, `client_id` would not equal `redirect_uri`.
+When the Self-Issued OP request is signed, the public key to verify the signature is obtained by resolving Relying Party's `client_id`.
+Depending on the Relying Party Metadata Resolution Method used, the rest of the RP Registration metadata SHOULD be included either in the `registration` parameter inside the Self-Issued OP request, or in the Entity Statement as defined in OpenID Federation 1.0 Automatic Registration.
+In this case, `client_id` MUST NOT equal `redirect_uri`.

-`registration` parameters **MUST NOT** include `redirect_uris` to prevent attackers from inserting malicious Redirection URI.
-If `registration` parameter includes `redirect_uris`, Self-Issued OP **MUST** ignore it and only use `redirect_uri` directly supplied in the Self-Issued OP request.
+`registration` parameters MUST NOT include `redirect_uris` to prevent attackers from inserting malicious Redirection URI.
+If `registration` parameter includes `redirect_uris`, Self-Issued OP MUST ignore it and only use `redirect_uri` directly supplied in the Self-Issued OP request.

 Note that in Self-Issued OP flow, no registration response is returned.
 A successful authentication response implicitly indicates that the registration parameters were accepted.